RaviTejaNjr/Detect_and_classify_objects_in_warehouse_using_depth_sensor_on_RTOS/README.md

 ## Structure

 1. It starts a RealSense node, which provides the camera frames.
-2. It runs a 2D Object Detector (YOLO-Backbone) to detect Cartons in the color Frame.
+2. It runs a 2D Object Detector (YOLO-Backbone) to detect Cartons in the colour Frame.
 2D Bounding Boxes are outputted.
 3. A `BoundingBox` Object is created.
 4. These Bounding Boxes are then Filtered.
 Due to the low Precision, color filtering needs to applied to filter out the Boxes relevant for MASON.
 5. If the Bounding Box is valid, it is appended to the `BoundingBoxManager`.
 The `BoundingBox` contains a method to create a `Detection` msg.
-6. The `BoundingBoxManager` contains methods for visualization and ROS communication via the `DetectionList` msg.
+6. The `BoundingBoxManager` contains visualization and ROS communication methods via the `DetectionList` msg.
 7. The `DetectorNode` runs the OD in an infinite loop.
 The `DetectionList` is published under /detections/.

-## Detailed explanaition
+## Detailed explanation

 ### `DetectorNode`

-Subscribes to the Camera and Depth Frame of the RealSense Node.
+Subscribes to the RealSense Node's Camera and Depth Frame.
 It runs the `Detector` infinitely and publishes its messages under `/detections/`.

 ### `scripts/detector_module/`